-The Investment Manager aims to maintain a carbon footprint and carbon intensity that is at least 20% below the MSCI ACWI.
+The Investment Manager aims to maintain a carbon footprint that is at least 20% below the MSCI ACWI.

 The Investment Manager aims to maintain a weighted average exposure to companies with notable ESG controversies that is below the MSCI ACWI.